LLMCarbon: Modeling the end-to-end Carbon Footprint of Large Language Models

 \subsection{Hardware Efficiency Model}

-To efficiently process an LLM, it is critical to attain the highest hardware efficiency, defined as actual computing throughput divided by peak computing throughput, through an optimal configuration of data, tensor, pipeline, and expert parallelism, utilizing a certain number of computing devices~\citep{Narayanan:SC2021}.
-Insufficient or excessive devices, or improperly-configured parallelism setups, result in diminished hardware efficiency, due to frequent swaps between host and device memories, as well as intensive communications among various devices.
-For instance, achieving the optimal parallelism configuration for training a GPT-3 model with 175 billion parameters demands 1.5K V100 GPUs, resulting in a hardware efficiency of 47\%~\citep{Narayanan:SC2021}.
-Conversely, training the same model with an unoptimized parallelism configuration utilizing 10K V100 GPUs yields a substantially lower hardware efficiency of only 19.7\%~\citep{Patterson:Carbon2021}.
+Efficient processing of LLMs relies on achieving high hardware efficiency, which is calculated as the actual computing throughput divided by the peak throughput.
+This efficiency is largely determined by the optimal configuration of data, tensor, pipeline, and expert parallelism, along with the number of devices used for the task.
+Using too few or too many devices or improperly configuring parallelism can lead to reduced hardware efficiency.
+For example, achieving optimal parallelism for GPT-3 with 175 billion parameters requires 1.5K V100 GPUs, resulting in a hardware efficiency of 47\%~\citep{Narayanan:SC2021}.
+Conversely, an unoptimized configuration using 10K V100 GPUs yields a substantially lower hardware efficiency of only 19.7\%~\citep{Patterson:Carbon2021}.